G-U-N/PyCIL/README.md

 ## Introduction

 Traditional machine learning systems are deployed under the closed-world setting, which requires the entire training data before the offline training process.
 However, real-world applications often face the incoming new classes, and a model should incorporate them continually.
 The learning paradigm is called Class-Incremental Learning (CIL).
 We propose a Python toolbox that implements several key algorithms for class-incremental learning to ease the burden of researchers in the machine learning community.
-The toolbox contains implementations of a number of founding works of CIL such as EWC and iCaRL, but also provides current state-of-the-art algorithms that can be used for conducting novel fundamental research.
+The toolbox contains implementations of a number of founding works of CIL, such as EWC and iCaRL, but also provides current state-of-the-art algorithms that can be used for conducting novel fundamental research.
 This toolbox, named PyCIL for Python Class-Incremental Learning, is open source with an MIT license.

  An introduction (in Chinese) about CIL is also available [here](https://zhuanlan.zhihu.com/p/490308909).

 ## Methods Reproduced
-- [x] `FineTune`: Baseline method which simply updates parameters on new task, suffering from Catastrophic Forgetting.
+- [x] `FineTune`: Baseline method which simply updates parameters on new tasks, suffering from Catastrophic Forgetting.
 By default, weights corresponding to the outputs of previous classes are not updated.
 - [x] `EWC`: Overcoming catastrophic forgetting in neural networks.
 PNAS2017 [[paper](https://arxiv.org/abs/1612.00796)]
 - [x] `LwF`:  Learning without Forgetting.
 ECCV2016 [[paper](https://arxiv.org/abs/1606.09282)]
 - [x] `Replay`: Baseline method with exemplars.